DIARY - Italy to October 31

 Lecce, Agriculture Minister Teresa Bellanova, trade union CGIL Secretary General Maurizio Landini, Regional Affairs Minister Francesco Boccia attending annual conference on labor.

+Treviso, ISTAT President Gian Carlo Blangiardo attends second of three-day ‘Festival of statistics and demography’ (0930 GMT).

-Lecce, confrontation between Prime Minsiter Giuseppe Conte and trade union CGIL Secretary General Maurizio Landini (1000 GMT).
+Lecce, confrontation between Prime Minister Giuseppe Conte and trade union CGIL Secretary General Maurizio Landini (1000 GMT).

 Treasury announces sale of six-month BOT bills, with relative amounts to be auctioned on Sept.
 26.

 Milan, “Italian Energy Summit” starts (0715 GMT); ends on Sept.
-24. Expected attendees include European Commission representative Claudia Canevari, Enel CEO Francesco Starace, Eni CEO Claudio Descalzi, Erg CEO Luca Bettonte, Terna CEO Pier Francesco Zanizzi, A2A CEO Luca Valerio Camerano, Edison CEO Nicola Monti, TAP AG Managing Director Luca Schieppati, Enel X unit CEO Francesco Venturini.
+24. Expected attendees include European Commission representative Claudia Canevari, Enel CEO Francesco Starace, Eni CEO Claudio Descalzi, Erg CEO Luca Bettonte, Terna CEO Pier Francesco Zanizzi, A2A CEO Luca Valerio Camerano, TAP AG Managing Director Luca Schieppati, Enel X unit CEO Francesco Venturini.

 Milan, “Milano Moda Donna Spring/Summer 2020” fashion shows end.